Katerina1789/go-reloaded/docs/how_to_work.md

 - Use FSM architecture for rule coordination
 - Avoid external dependencies—use only Go standard library
 - Ask for clarification if a rule or task is ambiguous
-- Refer to `docs/meta_prompt.md` for agent-specific instructions
+- Follow agent guidelines in `agents.md` for AI-assisted development

 ---